th3n3rd/tap-demo-liquibase/README.md

     * This new `ClusterConfigTemplate` is a copy of the `config-template` and it just adds an `kapp` annotation ot he Knative service created so to ensure we can apply a certain order to the manifest applied by `kapp` at delivery time.
 * A new step named `db-migrations-provider`, configured to use a new template `liquibase-config-provider-template`
-    * It leverages a tekton `ClusterTask`, namely `liquibase-config-provider-task`, in order to encode the database migrations from the source code into YAML
+    * It leverages a tekton `TaskRun` in order to encode the database migrations from the source code into YAML
 * A new step name `db-migrations`, configured to use a new template `liquibase-config-template`
     * It receives the config from the `api-descriptors` step and append a new entry containing few resources:
         * a `ConfigMap` of all the database migrations received by the `db-migration-provider` step